 Select the objects to be synchronized

-Select objects from the Available section and click the icon to move the objects to the Selected section.
+Select one or more objects from the Available section and click the icon to move the objects to the Selected section.

 - Table Name

 - In the Selected section, move the pointer over a table, and then click Edit.
 In the Edit Table dialog box, configure parameters for the table in the Elasticsearch

 cluster, such as the index name and type name.

 - The only type of special characters that an index name and type name can contain is underscore (_).

 Type Name Filter Specify SQL conditions to filter data.
-Only data that meets the specified conditions is synchronized to the destination instance.
+Only the data records that meet the specified conditions are synchronized to the destination cluster.
 For more information, see Use SQL conditions to filter data.
-IsPartition Specify whether you want to set partitions.
-If you select Yes, you must also specify the partition key column and number of partitions. _id value
+IsPartition Select whether to set partitions.
+If you select Yes, you must also specify the partition key column and number of partitions.
+Settings_routing Specify whether you want to store a document on a specified shard of the destination Elasticsearch cluster.
+For more information, see _routing.

 - Primary key column